IdentityServer/IdentityServer4/docs/topics/request_object.rst

             TimeSpan.FromSeconds(3)
         }));

 .. note:: Request URI processing is disabled by default.
 Enable on the :ref:`IdentityServer Options <refOptions>` under ``Endpoints``.
+Also see the security considerations from the JAR `specification <https://tools.ietf.org/html/draft-ietf-oauth-jwsreq-23#section-10.4>`_.

 Accessing the request object data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^